The Amalgamation of AI and Hybrid Cloud

 The Role of AI in Cloud Computing

-McDowell said that AI is used for cybersecurity.
-It looks for patterns and anomalies across digital transactions or interactions.
-Different industries use AI for data governance and for monitoring compliance across systems.
-It’s being used to write code.
+McDowell said that one exciting use case for AI is cybersecurity.
+AI analyzes patterns in massive heaps of data and looks for anomalies across digital transactions or interactions that could potentially raise red-flags.
+The end result is a more secure, responsive and adaptable cyber network with greater efficiency and minimized costs.
+Different industries are also using AI for data governance and for monitoring compliance across their systems.
+It’s even being used to write code.

-“Generative AI's pretty good at writing it, if you ask it correctly,” he said.
+“Generative AI's pretty good at writing it, if you ask it correctly,” McDowell said.

-IBM considers hybrid cloud and AI to be the most transformative technologies in the present-day IT space.
+Venerated business technology industry pioneer IBM considers hybrid cloud and AI to be the most transformative technologies in the present-day IT space.
 These tools can help improve products, customer service and business operations.
-All combined, these can grow a competitive advantage.
+All combined, hybrid cloud AI can grow a competitive advantage.

 Challenges such as inflation, sustainability requirements and cyberthreats are obstacles, but companies that use human and digital tools can quickly adapt to changing circumstances.
 Furthermore, some experts believe AI will add trillions of dollars to the global economy by the next decade, including Martin Ford, author of Rule of the Robots: How AI Will Transform Everything.